Samhain: Celtic Revival

 During the late 19th and early 20th century Celtic Revival, there was an upswell of interest in Samhain and the other Celtic festivals.
 Sir John Rhys put forth that it had been the "Celtic New Year".
 He inferred it from contemporary folklore in Ireland and Wales, which he felt was "full of Hallowe'en customs associated with new beginnings".
 He visited Mann and found that the Manx sometimes called 31 October "New Year's Night" or Hog-unnaa.
-The Tochmarc Emire, written in the Middle Ages, reckoned the year around the four festivals at the beginning of the seasons, and put Samhain at the beginning of those.
-However, Hutton says that the evidence for it being the Celtic or Gaelic New Year's Day is flimsy.
-Rhys's theory was popularised by Sir James George Frazer, though at times he did acknowledge that the evidence is inconclusive.
-Frazer also put forth that Samhain had been the pagan Celtic festival of the dead and that it had been Christianized as All Saints and All Souls.
+The Tochmarc Emire, written in the Middle Ages, reckoned the year around the four festivals at the beginning of the seasons and put Samhain at the beginning of those.
+Rhys's theory was popularised by Sir James George Frazer, though at times he acknowledged that the evidence is inconclusive.
+Frazer also said that Samhain had been the pagan Celtic festival of the dead and had been Christianized as All Saints and All Souls.
 Since then, Samhain has been popularly seen as the Celtic New Year and an ancient festival of the dead.
 The calendar of the Celtic League, for example, begins and ends at Samhain.

+Ronald Hutton says the evidence that Samhain was the Celtic or Gaelic new year is flimsy.
+Hutton determined, "the medieval records furnish no evidence that 1 November was a major pan-Celtic festival".

-Related festivals
+Related holidays

 In the Brittonic branch of the Celtic languages, Samhain is known as the "calends of winter".
-The Brittonic lands of Wales, Cornwall and Brittany held festivals on 31 October similar to the Gaelic one.
-In Wales it is Calan Gaeaf, in Cornwall it is Allantide or Kalan Gwav and in Brittany it is Kalan Goañv.
+The Brittonic lands of Wales, Cornwall, and Brittany held festivals on 31 October similar to the Gaelic one.
+In Wales it is Calan Gaeaf, in Cornwall it is Allantide or Kalan Gwav, and in Brittany it is Kalan Goañv.

 The Manx celebrate Hop-tu-Naa on 31 October, which is a celebration of the original New Year's Eve.
 Traditionally, children carve turnips rather than pumpkins and carry them around the neighbourhood singing traditional songs relating to hop-tu-naa.